A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Summary and Discussion

 \section{Summary and Discussion}

 We find an expected number of detections and $68\%$ Poisson confidence intervals, $N_{SN} = 0.20, [0,2.1] $, $N_{Ia} = 0.08, [0,2.0]$, $N_{CC} = 0.12, [0,2.0]$, for all SN, Type Ia, and CC SNe respectively for LCOLSS per year.
-Thus, our analysis indicates that the null result of the LCOLSS survey is not surprising.
+Thus, our analysis indicates that the null result of the LCOLSS survey is not surprising, and our updated yields are significantly lower than our pre-survey estimates.
 We estimate that the detection rate based on our data is relatively low, such that a significantly longer survey time or deeper limiting magnitudes for the survey would be required in order to expect a detection with this configuration.
 We also estimated the expectation for the SN yield if the cadence were to be lowered to once per month, instead of our standard two-week cadence.
 Such a strategy would produce the same lensed SN yield if the limiting magnitude were increased by 0.4 magnitudes, indicating that the depth of the survey is the dominant factor in determining the lensed SN yield.
 For the same survey time (and cadence), detecting fainter SNe would make the largest difference to the SN yields for a targeted survey.
-The ZTF search strategy is very different to the one outlined here, and there is a larger difference (nearly a factor of ten) between expected SN yields and actual SN yields.
 For a targeted search such as this one, follow-up of possible SN candidates can be more straightforwardly allocated resources on the basis of the quality of the difference images, given that we know that the source is lensed.
 This more straightforward correspondence between expected SN yields and actual detections suggests that discovering a lensed SN may be more easily realized in a targeted search.